GeoscienceAustralia/dea-orchestration/lambda_functions/stac/README.md

 ### Configuration

-The configuration for the lambda function and other scripts is contained in [stac_config.yaml](stac_config.yaml).
+The configuration for everything STAC related is in [stac_config.yaml](stac_config.yaml).

-This file contains cross product information such as `license, contact, provider` and specific to each product that part of the `STAC catalog`.
+This file contains cross product metadata such as `license, contact, provider` as well as product specific details.

 Each product is identified by its
 *prefix* within an S3 bucket (typically [dea-public-data](https://data.dea.ga.gov.au/)).